COVID-19 Guidance, advice and updates

 This page provides a central point for England Korfball guidance, advice and updates relating to Covid-19 and Return to Play plans.

-Many restrictions have been lifted; however Covid-19 is still present and therefore it is vitally important that the Korfball community plays its role in keeping the risks of Covid-19 transmission through the delivery of Korfball to a minimum.
+However, we would like to take the opportunity to remind clubs and in turn their members, that it is important that the korfball community plays its role in keeping the risks of Covid-19 transmission through the delivery of Korfball to a minimum.

 To deliver korfball activity, England Korfball Clubs/Areas should: